Examines a topic, theme, or problem at the intersection of law, economics, and public policy.

 Student learning goals

-To understand scientific principles that affect and determine the content of environmental laws.
+To understand the types of international laws.

 General method of instruction

 A combination of lectures, discussions, exercises (some will be in-class group exercises, and others will be individual take-home exercises), guest speakers, films, and an in-class team presentation.

 An interest in the general topic and an appreciation for its complexity in the current world,which requires a global perspective on all activities in which a company or person may engage.